bcgov/wps-active/README.md

 ```
 python3 sync_today.py
 ```
-Will update this to:
-* ignore L1, since Will will be turning that off.
-* filter for BC and other prov/territory since the coverage is expanded beyond BC

 ### Pull only most-recent data for specific grid-id
 ```
 python3 download_gid_latest.py [gid #1] [gid #2] .. [gid #N]